nikhiljha/privacyplan/index.md

 - [Prism Break](https://prism-break.org/en/) - A list of alternatives to services that track you.
 Click on what type of computer/phone you have and see what you can replace.
 - [PrivacyTools.io](https://www.privacytools.io) - "knowledge and tools to protect your privacy against global mass surveillance"
+- [Switching.social](https://switching.social) - Specifically good for switching social networking websites, but they list other alternatives as well.
 - [Framasoft](https://degooglisons-internet.org) - A company that makes open source software.
 They list their own software and also competitor's software, as long as it's still free.

 Note that some of these will be hard to do, but others should be relatively easy (like notes apps, or calendar apps, since you can usually move your data out of those and into the replacement.)